Income Indicators

 18.5% of PEC workers are employed in food services, accommodation and retail sales – sectors with the lowest average weekly earnings.
 See industry composition.

-Declining affordability
+Declining Affordability

 Adding to the financial burden of low-income earners is the highest level of inflation in 35 years.
 This is taking a toll on affordability.